thumbnail image

 Support Groups

 Our support groups offer support, comfort, and encouragement after the loss of a loved one to suicide.
 We are not trained therapists, and our groups are not therapy sessions.
 We offer a safe environment where we share our frustrations, provide the ability to ask questions, and help one another cope.
 We walk with you so you don’t have to be alone as you navigate your journey of loss back to a life filled with purpose.
-Our groups meet monthly and weekly.
+Our groups meet monthly.
 Please check our Facebook page for more information.

 Professional Counseling Referrals